novekm/amplify-with-terraform/terraform-deployment/README.md

   terraform -v
   ```

 For best experience we recommend installing using an [IAM Roles](https://aws.amazon.com/iam/features/manage-roles/) with adequate permissions to deploy the AWS services.
-It is also recommended to deploy this quickstart into a development/test AWS account.
+It is also recommended to deploy this workshop into a development/test AWS account.

 ## 🚀 Setup